 I am I because my little dog knows me. – Gertrude Stein

-He was also used in blood sports that are now illegal.
+He was also used in the sport of rabbit coursing and blood sports that are now illegal.
 The most famous Manchester Terrier is “Billy” who apparently killed 100 rats in only 6 minutes and 13 seconds.

 Photos displayed courtesy of Sandy Cunniff, Moonshadows, Ontario

 As a true terrier, the Manchester Terrier is lively, inquisitive, alert and curious.
 However, he is less aggressive than other terriers and should be amicable to both humans and other dogs.
+He’s still a terrier, though so he won’t back down from a fight.
 Manchester Terriers are very intelligent and enjoy obedience training, agility, and other activities.

 Despite his small size, this dog has lots of energy and needs regular exercise.
 He can live in an apartment if he has daily walks.